-Join us for a four-day preacher and sermon formation seminar, to be held at Bethany Theological Seminary July 24-27, 2017.
+Join us for a four-day preacher and sermon formation seminar, to be held at the Church of the Brethren General Offices, January 28-31, 2019.

-The peer coaching method allows for a wide variety of theological outlooks, experience, training, and cultural backgrounds.
-It was designed by Dale Andrews, Distinguished Professor of Homiletics, Social Justice, and Practical Theology, and John McClure, Charles G. Finney Professor of Preaching and Worship at Vanderbilt Divinity School in Nashville, Tennessee, http://www.homileticcoaching.com.
+The peer coaching method allows for a wide variety of theological outlooks, training, and cultural backgrounds.
+It is equally beneficial to new preachers and those with a wealth of experience.
+This holistic method was designed by Dale Andrews, Distinguished Professor of Homiletics, Social Justice, and Practical Theology, and John McClure, Charles G. Finney Professor of Preaching and Worship at Vanderbilt Divinity School in Nashville, Tennessee, http://www.homileticcoaching.com.

-Each participant will have the opportunity to explore one preacher formation case study and one sermon formation session with the peer group.
+After spending some time learning the peer coaching process, each participant will have the opportunity to explore at least one preacher formation case study and one sermon formation session with the peer group.
+Preachers will choose their own learning goals.

 The seminar will be led by Katie Shaw Thompson, M.Div., and Jeanne Davies, M. Div., both preaching pastors and graduates of Bethany Theological Seminary and the David G. Buttrick Certificate in Homiletic Peer Coaching Program at Vanderbilt Divinity School.